FnAndrew/GcodePreview-PrusaSlicer/README.md

 3. Get a full path of a Python executable.
 Something like `C:\Program Files (x86)\Microsoft Visual Studio\Shared\Python39_64\python.exe`

-4. Now you can go to `Print Settings > Output options > Post-processing scripts` and insert the Python and script paths in quotes
+4. Now you can go to `Print Settings > Output options > Post-processing scripts` and insert the Python and script paths in quotes like:

+`"C:\ProgramData\Microsoft\Windows\Start Menu\Programs\Python 3.9" "C:\path-to-file\GcodePreview\GcodePreviewAdder.py"`

 ![Script settings](/assets/script-settings.png)